nmarus/node-ews/README.md

 ```

 #### About
-A combination of node-soap and httpntlm wrapped up with some modifications to make queries to Microsoft's Exchange Web Service API work.
+A extension of node-soap with httpntlm to make queries to Microsoft's Exchange Web Service API work.

 ##### Features:
 - Assumes NTLM Authentication over HTTPs